Research Programs

 There are over 40 investigator-initiated studies ongoing within the KRI that include several clinical trials to advance blood pressure and symptom management and treat secondary hyperparathyroidism in patients undergoing long-term dialysis, depression management in patients with advanced kidney disease, innovative treatments for various glomerular diseases; cohort studies to examine glycemia in patients undergoing long-term dialysis and optimal use of biomarkers for kidney disease in heart failure; translational studies to study tubular function in kidney diseases and autophagy in diabetic kidney disease; and qualitative studies to operationalize non-dialytic management of kidney failure and increase patient-centeredness of transplant evaluation for older adults.

+The KRI has led the nation in patient engagement to set the research agenda for nephrology research with the establishment of the Patient Advisory Committee in 2016.
 Today, many of the research studies are guided by patient partners that serve to enhance the meaningfulness of research undertaken by the KRI investigators.

 Laboratory Research

-Both these UW investigators are a part of the NIH-funded (Re) Building the Kidney consortium, to leverage tissue regeneration as a treatment for kidney diseases.
-Organoids are an innovative approach to understanding disease pathophysiology and the current focus at UW is to advance the understanding of polycystic kidney disease and cystinosis, among others.
+Both UW Drs.
+Shankland and Freedman are part of the NIH-funded (Re)Building the Kidney consortium to leverage tissue regeneration as a treatment for kidney diseases.
+Organoids are an innovative approach to understanding disease pathophysiology, and the current focus at UW is to advance the understanding of polycystic kidney disease and cystinosis, among others.

 Transplantation Research

-Further, the Center for Innovations in Cancer and Transplant (CICT) has recently been established to integrate healthcare and research to transform the lives of people with cancer and organ transplants.
+Further, the Center for Innovations in Cancer and Transplant (CICT) has been established to integrate healthcare and research to transform the lives of people with cancer and organ transplants.

-Areas of Research
+UW Nephrology Areas of Research

 • Acute Kidney Injury